-The time needed for filling cavities depends on the size and location of the filling, the materials used, and whether you need an anesthetic injection.
+The time needed for filling cavities depends on the size and location of the filling, the materials, and anesthetic needs.
 Usually, tooth cavity fillings take between 20 minutes and one hour in total.

 Can you have white fillings with insurance?

 Yes, in some cases, but you won't always get to choose the material.
 Your dentist will choose between amalgam (silver) and composite (white) fillings depending on your clinical need.
 White fillings with insurance tend to cost a bit more than amalgam fillings, and they aren't offered by all insurance.